 This course will introduce students to basic organic chemistry.
 Topics will include structures, properties and nomenclature of classes of organic compounds as well as carbon bonding of compounds.
 Mechanisms of organic reactions will also be discussed and related laboratory experiments will be performed.
 P- CHEM1003 Introduction to Applied Chemistry

-CHEM3001 Applied Environmental Chemistry 56.0 Hours
+CHEM3002 Applied Environmental Chemistry 70.0 Hours

 This course will build on the student's knowledge of chemistry that has been developed in Introduction to Applied Chemistry, and Applied Organic Chemistry.
 Application of chemistry topics to environmental situations and testing will be examined.
 Students will have an opportunity to collect samples and conduct laboratory experiments to analyze environmental parameters in soil, water and air.
+Routine and specialized tests will be performed.